KateSimpson/Retrofit-co-design-toolkit/index.md

 # Open access data
 * [Open access data to inform retrofit](https://katesimpson.github.io/Open-access-data-driven-retrofit-evaluation/) _This set of data can provide insight on previous retrofit case studies or data to assist in the design of new schemes.
-There is not a graet amount of open data on energy use in homes so current retrofit projects could encourage this sharing, please get in touch if you think you can contribute here_
+There is not a huge amount of open data on energy use in homes so current retrofit projects could encourage this sharing, please get in touch if you think you can contribute here_